 Still, Speeds of 220 Mbps are great, even if it’s only 66% of my normal rate with no VPN connected.
 Overall, Hola scores highly on our performance tests.

 Server Locations & Network

 This server network coverage is the same for both Hola VPN’s free and premium versions.
 For a free VPN app, this spread is actually quite impressive.
-For a premium version, it’s more or less what you’d expect or want.
+For a premium version, it’s more or less what you’d expect.

 Streaming & Torrenting

-Streaming is one area in which Hola VPN excels.
+Hola VPN excels as one of the best VPNs for streaming.
 Upon opening the browser extension, I was greeted with a host of apps and services that can be unlocked with the service.

 Streaming with the freemium plan was hit and miss.
 For instance, it unblocked BBC iPlayer with no issues:

 It also worked with Disney +, loading up their US library when I switched the Hola location:

 Netflix is slightly different depending on which plan you choose.
 It’s generally difficult to unblock Netflix with a free VPN provider, as the streaming service vigorously blocks their connections to protect international broadcasting rights.
 Results will vary depending on the time and the IP address you’ve been assigned.